siduction/sidu-manual/data/en/0316-home-move_en.md

 ## Move the home directory

 > Important information
-> An existing **/home** should not be used or shared with another distribution as there may/will be conflicts with the configuration files.
+> An existing `/home` should not be used or shared with another distribution as there may/will be conflicts with the configuration files.

 Therefore, we generally advise against creating a **/home** partition.
-The directory **/home** should be the place where the individual configurations are stored, and only these.
-For all other private data, a separate data partition should be created, and this should be mounted under **/data**, for example.
-The advantages for data stability, data backup and also in case of data recovery are almost immeasurable.
+The directory `/home` should be the place where the individual configurations are stored, and only these.
+For all other private data, a separate data partition should be created, and this should be mounted under `/data`, for example.
+The advantages for data stability, data backup, and also in case of data recovery are almost immeasurable.
 If data is to be shared for parallel installations, this procedure is particularly advisable.

 **Preparations**